-Resident Name: Program: 'ear: Requirements for PGY2 Cardiology residency completion: The resident is expected to have earned an assessment of "Achieved" for ≥ 80% the required objectives of the residence or or or a second or ncy □ % of objectives achieved: Completion and documentation of all required patient experiences and case/topic discussions in the appendix. ☐ Validated by RPD or Coordinator Completion of quality project/ medication use evaluation (MUE) and presentation of results at the American College Cardiology Annual Meeting and/or to the appropriate institutional committee of QP/ MUE finalized and presented aton Completion of a research project with final report submitted in manuscript style □ Project manuscripts submitted and deemed final by primary project preceptor:(signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts. ☐ Validated by RPD or Coordinator Completion and sign off all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic. ☐ Validated by RPD or Coordinator Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule. □ Validated by Administrative Assistant/ Staff Ready Completion of all required longitudinal learning experiences ☐ Validated by RPD or Coordinator Completion of one ACPE accredited continuing education seminar ☐ Validated by RPD or Coordinator
+Program:\\\\\

+Year:\\\\\

+Requirements for PGY2 Cardiology residency completion:

+The resident is expected to have earned an assessment of "Achieved" for $\ge$ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement".

+Completion and documentation of all required patient experiences and case/topic discussions in the appendix.

+Completion of quality project/ medication use evaluation (MUE) and presentation of results at the American College of Cardiology Annual Meeting and/or to the appropriate institutional committee

+QP/ MUE finalized and presented at \\\\\ on \\\\\

+Completion of a research project with final report submitted in manuscript style

+Project manuscripts submitted and deemed final by primary project preceptor: \\\\\\\\\\(signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission)

+Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts.

+Completion and sign off all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.

+Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.

+Validated by Administrative Assistant/ Staff Ready

+Completion of all required longitudinal learning experiences

+Completion of one ACPE accredited continuing education seminar